Supporting you with issues of Harassment and Sexual Misconduct

 Being part of the University of Manchester means saying yes to respect, yes to challenging discrimination, yes to calling out harassment, and yes to Consent.
 The University of Manchester works to protect all of its students from harassment, sexual misconduct and all gender-based violence.
 This comprehensive, single-source contains all of the information and links that you need to know about how we do this.

-There are lots of things that the University will do to protect you as a student.
-This includes working with students and the Students’ Union, working with specialist local and national partners, and publishing and analysing our data on safeguarding, including harassment and sexual misconduct, to react to local support need.
+We are committed to taking steps that make a significant and credible difference to protecting students including working with specialist local and national partners, working with students and the Students’ Union, and publishing and analysing our data on safeguarding, including harassment and sexual misconduct, to react to local support need.
 Our published polices and procedures, shown below, also help us protect students.

 Safeguarding Concerns and Disclosures Procedure